hfaran/slack-export-viewer/README.md

 * Wait for it to complete
 * Refresh the page and download the export (.zip file) into whatever directory

+### Point `slack-export-viewer` to it

-2) Point slack-export-viewer to the .zip file and let it do its magic
+Point slack-export-viewer to the .zip file and let it do its magic

 ```bash
 slack-export-viewer -z /path/to/export/zip
 ```

+If everything went well, your archive will have been extracted, processed, and browser window will have opened showing your *#general* channel from the export.

+## Acknowledgements

+Credit to Pieter Levels whose [blog post](https://levels.io/slack-export-to-html/) and PHP script I used as a jumping off point for this.

+### Improvements over Pieter's script

+ `slack-export-viewer` is similar in core functionality but adds several things on top to make it nicer to use:

+* An installable application
+* Automated archive extraction and retention
+* A Slack-like sidebar that lets you switch channels easily
+* Much more "sophisticated" rendering of messages
+* A Flask server which lets you serve the archive contents as opposed to a PHP script which does static file generation